this post was submitted on 03 Jun 2026

 The soil is all purpose miracle grow

 You don't want to use that junk on tomatoes, especially in containers.
-You want a soul that is meant for outdoor containers OR raised beds.
+You want a soil that is meant for outdoor containers OR raised beds.
 It should have a sandy consistency, and dry out easily between waterings every 2-3 days.

 You also want a slow release fertilizer for tomatoes and vegetables plants.
 It's essentially processed and dried manure and other plants material that breaks up and feeds your tomatoes over 4-6 weeks at a time.
 During the summer you'll apply 2-3 times, and that will keep them pretty balanced on the nutrient front.